gcata20/learning-python/README.md

 ### Contact Manager
 - work in progress

+A convenient way to keep track of all your contact details.
+I started working on this project with the intention of learning more about OOP and encapsulate all contact-related functionality into a class.

 ### File Sorter
 Moves all files from a source folder into categorized subfolders.
 Input the folder you want sorted and the program will take care of the rest.
 It loops through each file, matches its extension to a category using a dictionary, creates a subfolder for that category (if one doesn't exist already) and moves the file there.
 Any files with unrecognized extensions will be moved into a separate subfolder.